HorizonRDK/tros_en/docs/boxs/function/mono2d_body_detection.md

 The log shows that frame rates of the algorithm during inference are 30fps, and the statistics are refreshed every second.

-On the PC browser, enter http://IP:8000 to view the rendering effect of the image and the algorithm (body, head, face, and hand detection boxes, detection box type and target tracking ID, and human body keypoints) (IP is the IP address of the Horizon RDK/X86 device):
+On the PC browser, enter http://IP:8000 to view the rendering effect of the image and the algorithm (body, head, face, and hand detection boxes, detection box type and target tracking ID, and human body keypoints) (IP is the IP address of the Horizon RDK):

 ![](./image/box_adv/body_render.jpeg)